About Sydney Festival

 PATRON

-Her Excellency the Honourable Margaret Beazley AC QC, Governor of New South Wales
+Her Excellency the Honourable Margaret Beazley AC KC, Governor of New South Wales

 Andrew Cameron AM